 Woodworking Classes in Maryland with Training Overviews

-Maryland has five schools that offer woodworking classes.
+Maryland has four schools that offer woodworking classes.
 Learn about the degree programs, tuition and program options for these schools to make an informed education decision.

 Several Maryland universities and colleges offer art degree programs at the bachelor's and master's levels that include sculpture courses where students can study woodworking.
-There is also one college that offers a woodcarving course through its continuing education program.
 Students enrolled in a degree program might be able to complete studio time or participate in a relevant internship experience.
 Read more about woodworking training options in Maryland below.

 Maryland Institute College of Art

 At Baltimore's Maryland Institute College of Art, students in the BFA program in interdisciplinary sculpture can take several courses that deal specifically with wood, such as Introduction to Wood, Green Wood Working and Warped Wood.
 MFA sculpture students can work on wood-based projects in the studio center wood shop.
 The college has five different fabrication studios including a wood shop in which students can work with a variety of woodworking tools, including belt sanders, chop saws, a router table and biscuit joiners.

 St. Mary's College of Maryland

 St. Mary's City is home to St. Mary's College of Maryland, where individuals can study sculpture through the bachelor's degree program in art.
 An introductory sculpture course allows students the option of creating sculpture from either metal or wood.
 Techniques in carving, armature construction and sculpting the human form are addressed in this class.
 Students can also work with wood through advanced sculpture classes and independent studio projects.